aguijarro/K-Nearest-Neighbors/README.md

 # KNN

-This repository consists of the implementation of K-Nearest Neighbors algorithm to solve a Classification problem.
+This repository consists of the implementation of K-Nearest Neighbors algorithm to solve a Classification problem.You can also view this repository through [Gitpages.](https://satishjasthi.github.io/K-Nearest-Neighbors/)

 ### Install